 If G84 creates threads that are lefty-loosey, righty tighty then G74 creates threads that are righty-loosey, lefty tighty.
 In other words, G74 creates threads that would be screwed in the opposite way of normal.

 The G74 command also has the ability to peck tap.

-The cancel code to use with both cycles is G80.
+The cancel command to use with both cycles is the G80 code.